wmnsk/go-pfcp/README.md

 ## What is PFCP?

-PFCP (Packet Forwarding Control Protocol) is a signaling protocol used in mobile networking infrastructure (LTE EPC, 5GC) to realize CUPS architecture (Control and User Plane Separation, not a printing system) defined in 3GPP TS 29.244.
+PFCP (Packet Forwarding Control Protocol) is a signaling protocol used in mobile networking infrastruct, such as EPC and 5GC, to implement the CUPS architecture (Control and User Plane Separation, not a printing system).
+This architecture and the protocol detail is defined in 3GPP TS 29.244.

 Are you also searching for a GTP implementation in Go?
 If so, [go-gtp](https://github.com/wmnsk/go-gtp) is the perfect choice for you! :p

 ## Project Status

 This project is still WIP.
-Implementation of all the messages and IEs defined in TS 29.244 V16.7.0 (2021-04) has been done, but the exported APIs may still be updated in the future, as they are not tested enough (we add a new tag in that case).
+Implementation of all the messages and IEs defined in TS 29.244 V16.7.0 (2021-04) has been done, but the exported APIs may still be updated in the future (we add a new tag in that case).

 We are now working on implementing networking functionalities (like setting up associations, establish sessions with easy & quick APIs), as well as updating the messages and IE definitions according to the latest specifications.